bxparks/AceTime/USER_GUIDE.md

           leap second aware, so the `epochSeconds` will continue to be ahead of UTC by one second even after synchronization.
 * `acetime_t`
-    * AceTime uses an epoch of 2050-01-01T00:00:00 UTC by default.
+    * AceTime uses a default epoch of 2050-01-01T00:00:00 UTC by default.
 The epoch can be changed using the `Epoch::currentEpochYear(year)` function.
     * The `acetime_t` type is a 32-bit signed integer whose smallest value is `-2^31` and largest value is `2^31-1`.
 However, the smallest value is used to indicate an internal "Error" condition, therefore the actual smallest `acetime_t` is `-2^31+1`.
-Therefore, the smallest and largest dates that can be represented by `acetime_t` is theoreticall 1981-12-13T20:45:53 UTC to 2018-01-20T03:14:07 UTC (inclusive).
+Therefore, the smallest and largest dates that can be represented by `acetime_t` is theoretically 1981-12-13T20:45:53 UTC to 2118-01-20T03:14:07 UTC (inclusive).
-    * To be conversative, users of this library should limit the range of the epoch seconds to +/- 50 years of the current epoch, in other words, `[2000,2100)`.
+    * To be conservative, users of this library should limit the range of the epoch seconds to +/- 50 years of the current epoch, in other words, `[2000,2100)`.
-* `TimeOffset`
-    * Implemented using `int16_t` in 1 minute increments.
 * `LocalDate`, `LocalDateTime`
     * The `year` component is valid in the range of `[1, 9999]`.
     * The `year = 0` is used internally to represent `-Infinity`.
 This should